-You can do it online to fit around your schedule – as long as you have internet access and access to some scales
+- You can do it online to fit around your schedule – as long as you have internet access and access to some scales

 - You can attend a group for face to face support if that’s more the approach you need (sometimes this face to face accountability can really help)

 - There are millions of recipes available online, not just through the Slimming World website, but through online communities and bloggers such as Slimming Violet or Mind Over Munching, so no matter if you have dietary requirements, or are just a fussy eater, there’s still plenty of choice for you

-- The recipes are delicious and healthy – so no need to cook different food for different members of the household – they will probably not even realise they are eating Slimming World food unless you tell them
+- The recipes are delicious and healthy – so no need to cook different food for different members of the household – they will probably not even realise they are eating Slimming World friendly meals unless you tell them

 - You don’t have to live on fresh air and vegetables!